Testbild-synth/HAGIWO_045_Distortion/README.md

 Build is super straight forward, but the 250K Pots specified by HAGIWO can be hard to source.
 I just used 1M instead, which probably changes how gain and distortion behave, but it still works so you can try that instead if you have a hard time sourcing 250k.
 <img src="images/side.jpg" width="15%" height="15%"> <img src="images/back.jpg" width="20%" height="20%">

+## Ideas

+One Idea (that I did not try yet but definitely want to) is to exchange the 1n4148 diodes for header sockets or something so you can put in LEDs.
+Different color LEDs will produce different sound!